giovannipachera/giovannipachera/README.md

 👋🏻 Hello, my name is Giovanni and this is my GitHub profile!

-🧑🏻‍💻 I'm currently studying Computer Science & Engineering at Polytechnic of Milan.
+🧑🏻‍💻 I'm currently studying Computer Science & Engineering at Polytechnic of Milan, learning SwiftUI for a personal project.
-   I'm learning SwiftUI for a personal project , but I can also code in Python and C.

 ✨ I love learning new things and helping other people.